Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 What to Avoid in Dog Food

-- Unnamed meat sources like "animal meal" or "meat by-products" without specifying the animal
+- Unnamed meat sources like "animal meal" or "meat by-products" without specifying the animal.
+If they won't name it, put it back.

-- Excessive artificial colors or preservatives like BHA, BHT, or ethoxyquin
+- Harsh chemical preservatives like BHA, BHT, or ethoxyquin.

-- Marketing terms without substance -- words like "holistic" and "natural" have no regulated meaning in pet food
+- Empty marketing words.
+Terms like "holistic" and "natural" have zero regulated meaning in pet food (it's honestly just fluff).

 Final Thoughts